SiddharthShyniben/aaauth/README.md

 ## Features

-- Small: just around 150 lines of code
+- Small: less than 150 lines of code
 - Simple: just `app.use(aaauth.router)` and your router is up
 - Uses JWT and supports access tokens and refresh tokens
 	- Partially supports RTR

 ## Docs